WilsonLiu0104-cell/About-me/final_version.md

 - **Automated financial analysis and reporting:** Generative AI can synthesize large volumes of earnings reports, SEC filings, and market data into concise summaries, helping analysts focus on judgment calls rather than data gathering.
 - **Personalized client communication:** AI can draft tailored investment updates, risk disclosures, and onboarding materials, making financial advice more accessible and scalable.
-- **Fraud detection and compliance support:** Generative models can assist compliance teams by flagging unusual patterns in transaction data and drafting preliminary audit narratives, reducing the manual burden of regulatory work.
+- **Fraud detection and compliance support:** Generative models can assist compliance teams by flagging unusual patterns in transaction data and drafting preliminary audit narratives, reducing the manual burden of repeated and regulatory work.

 ---